A blurred image of people in the street

 We will be assessing the extent to which the nominee has demonstrated excellence in Forensic Psychology Practice against the following areas:

-• Impact: The extent to which their work has had an impact on individuals, organisations and stakeholders (for example contribution to learning).
+Impact: The extent to which their work has had an impact on individuals, organisations and stakeholders (for example contribution to learning and/or policy and practice).

-Each criterion will be rated on a scale from 1-7 and a minimum of 16 points must be achieved in order to receive the award.
+Each criteria will be rated on a scale from 1-7 and a minimum of 16 points must be achieved in order to receive the award.

 If no submissions of sufficient merit are received, no award will be made.